appditto/pippin_nano_wallet/README.md

 ## CLI Documentation

-Unlike the API, the CLI is entirely different from the nano node CLI.
+Unlike the API, the CLI is entirely different from the Nano node CLI.

 You can see all available options with the CLI using `./pippin --help`

+## Setting up Pippin

-### Something missing?
+### Requirements

+- Python 3.7 or newer

+## Feature requests

 Notice an API that's missing a feature or not behaving the same as nano's APIs?